Motor racing-Verstappen on pole in Austria as Mercedes crash | Sports-Games

 Four times champion Vettel had a lap time deleted for exceeding track limits and will line up last.
 The Austrian weekend is being run to the sprint format which means Verstappen's pole will go down in the record books regardless of where he starts on Sunday.

-The results of Saturday's 24-lap race decide the grid for Sunday's grand prix.
+The results of Saturday's 24-lap race decide the grid for Sunday.
 There will also be a maximum 34 drivers' points on offer from the weekend, compared to the usual 26, with the winner of the sprint scoring eight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)